 October 12 – 21, 2010

-NOAA’s Office of National Marine Sanctuaries will host Aquarius 2010: If Reefs Could Talk, a research and education mission sponsored by AT&T. This mission will take place in the Florida Keys National Marine Sanctuary (FKNMS) and will bring the science of ocean conservation and the underwater world to the public during live internet broadcasts, October 12 to 21, 2010.
+From October 12 to 21, 2010, NOAA’s Office of National Marine Sanctuaries hosted Aquarius 2010: If Reefs Could Talk, a research and education mission sponsored by AT&T. This mission took place in the Florida Keys National Marine Sanctuary (FKNMS) and brought the science of ocean conservation and the underwater world to the public during live internet broadcasts.